Hazardous to Infants: Nap Nanny Recliners Recalled by CPSC

 The Nap Nanny is not the first infant seat/recliner that has been recalled this year.
 In August 2012, makers of the Bumbo Seat, did a voluntary recall.
 Reports of infants being injured by falling out of the seat prompted the company to provide a restraint harness for infants using the seat.
 The CSPC provided a press release to urge consumers to order a free repair kit to ameliorate the problem.

 As with any product made for infants or children, it is important that the parents review and read all of the warnings and safety instructions.
-It is also reccomended to fill out the product card and return it to the company so that you can be notified in the event of a recall.
+It is also recommended to fill out the product card and return it to the company so that you can be notified in the event of a recall.

 If your child has been injured by a defective, hazardous or unsafe product, you should seek legal representation.
 For a free consultation, call to speak with a highly skilled attorney at the Injury Law Center® today.